838 related texts · 4 related myths · Page 1 of 18

 “Why do You forget us forever, forsake us for so long?”
 (Lamentations 5:20).“Why do You forget us forever?”
 Rabbi Yehoshua bar Avin said: Jeremiah employed four expressions: Spurni...

 It might surprise you to learn that some of it isn't directly from the Torah we read in synagogues.
-Let's talk about a text called the Book of Jubilees.
-The Book of Jubilees, also ...
+Let's The Book of Jubilees, also sometimes called Lesser Genesis, is an ancient ...

 This ancient Jewish text, considered canonical by some but not others, pulls no punches when it comes to predicting the future – or, perhaps more accurately, warning us about the c...